moth/penguin-lamp/README.md

 The main goal is to set up a bare-bones LAMP stack consisting of *mysql*, *apache*, *php* for *development use only*.
 I've opted to use standard Puppet Forge modules, available via r10k.

+This is shared as a guide, in the hope it will help you fill in some missing parts, rather than be a complete solution.

 ## Update your box-fresh Linux container

 ```